-ITN is the UK’s biggest independent producer of commercial news programming, producing the award-winning ITV News, Channel 4 News and 5 News.
-Our production division ITN Productions produces television programmes, films, sports content and commercials.
+ITN is the UK’s biggest independent producer of commercial news programming, producing the award-winning ITV News, Channel 4 News and 5 News output.
+Our production division, ITN Productions, produces television programmes, films, sports content, corporate programming and advertising.
 Supporting these functions are technical support, human resources, finance, communications and legal teams.
-ITN has a range of engagement relationships with its workforce from full-time office-based staff to UK-based freelancers and part-time stringers based where stories are breaking around the world.
-Due to the nature of the work, ITN operates on a global platform with a dynamic workforce.
+ITN has a range of engagement relationships with its workforce from office based staff and newsgathering teams through to freelancers and part-time stringers based on where stories are breaking around the world.
+Due to the nature of its work, ITN operates on a global platform with a dynamic workforce.

 ITN seeks to partner with suppliers that adopt the same strict standards that we do.
 We expect our suppliers to operate fair and ethical workplaces and practices, where workers are treated with dignity and respect, and the highest standards of human rights are upheld.

 We also expect our suppliers to engage with us constructively and responsibly, and to demonstrate their willingness to address modern slavery-related issues in a timely manner, should such an issue arise.
-ITN reserves the right to refuse to partner with suppliers that do not achieve or are unable to demonstrate progress towards the eradication of modern slavery within their organisations and/or supply chains.
+ITN will refuse to partner with suppliers and other stakeholders that do not achieve or are unable to demonstrate progress towards the eradication of modern slavery within their organisations and/or supply chains.

 ITN Modern Slavery Policy

 Our Modern Slavery policy specifies the actions we are taking to minimise the risk of modern slavery and human trafficking occurring in our operations and supply chains.
 It applies to all ITN employees and freelancers.
 We also expect our suppliers to abide by this policy, as referenced in our standard conditions of contract.
 Our policy is that we will:

 · Aim to prevent and mitigate instances of modern slavery which are linked to our business operations and supply chain